 Matt Allwood: Scone-born centre Allwood’s 11-game rookie campaign for the Raiders in 2014 piqued the interest of the Warriors, who snapped him up for the following season.
 Allwood scored four tries in seven NRL appearances for the Warriors and was a consistent performer for the club’s ISP outfit before being released at the end of 2017.

 Siliva Havili: A member of the Warriors’ NYC grand final success of 2011 and a Tongan Test debutant two years later, Manurewa Marlins junior Siliva Havili played 14 NRL games for the Warriors in 2014-15.
 The utility, equally at home at hooker or lock, joined the Dragons and made 10 first-grade appearances in 2016.
 He didn’t feature in first grade the following season but a stellar World Cup campaign for Tonga saw Havili snapped up by the Raiders, who were reeling from the long-term injury suffered by England Test hooker Josh Hodgson.
-Havili has developed into a vital and versatile member of their squad, featuring in 64 games for the Green Machine to date as a back-up dummy-half or running back-rower.
+Havili developed into a vital and versatile member of their squad, featuring in 80 games for the Green Machine as a back-up dummy-half or running back-rower before linking with Souths in 2022.

 Charlie Gubb: Wellington product Gubb became a Warriors crowd favourite after making his NRL debut in 2013.
 A rugged, no-nonsense front-rower with an appetite for tenacious defence, Gubb played 40 first-grade games for the club – including a career-high 14 in 2016 – but became increasingly frustrated at the lack of opportunities under Stephen Kearney in 2017.
 Gubb signed with Canberra for 2018 and played his first game for the Raiders in the Round 2 loss to Newcastle, but injury ruled him out of an early rematch with his former Warriors teammates and he ultimately turned out in just five first grade games for the club.